 For element 2 the procedure proceeds precisely as for element 1.
 This is why the finite element method is so well suited to the computer age: it is very easy to program, the procedure is just repeated for one more element, and the computer doesn't care whether it needs to compute the same thing 1000 or 1001 times.
-The elementwise conductivity matrix for element 2 results as array([[0.96461709, -0.72346282, -0.24115427], [-0.72346282, 1.38230855, -0.65884573], [-0.24115427, -0.65884573, 0.9]])

-The element degree of freedom array of element 2 obtains from the dof map as i.e. array([0, 4, 3]).
-Notice that the global conductivity matrix is of dimension $N_f \times N = 3 \times 5$, and therefore in zero-based indexing we ignore any row offsets with value ≥ 3 .
-Hence from the conductivity matrix of element 2 col. offset 0 col. offset 4 col. offset 3 the only assembled values will go to row 0.
+The elementwise conductivity matrix for element 2 results as i.e. array ([0, 4, 3]).
+Notice that the global conductivity matrix is of dimension $N{\rm f} \times N = 3 \times 5$, and therefore in zero-based indexing we ignore any row offsets with value ≥ 3 .
+Hence from the conductivity matrix of element 2